Srdjan-V/LocalGitDependency/README.md

 }
 ```

-The plugin can try to generate a source or javadoc jar for the dependency
+The plugin can try to generate source or javadoc jars for the dependency

 ```
 localGitDependency {